awayken/quickperf/README.md

   > A project for helping measure the performance of your sites.

-This tool gets its performance data from Lighthouse and uses Puppeteer to take screenshots.
+This tool gets its performance data from Lighthouse via Puppeteer.

 ## Installation